 Sol Ji Kim

-Sol Ji is a fourth year undergraduate student in Psychology, Neuroscience & Behaviour, currently working with Dr. Connelly for her Senior Honours Thesis.
-Her research explores the effects of preparatory nonverbal behaviours, such as power posing, on leadership effectiveness.
+Sol Ji worked with Dr. Connelly for her Senior Honours Thesisis as a fourth year undergraduate student in Psychology, Neuroscience & Behaviour.
+Her research explored the effects of preparatory nonverbal behaviours, such as power posing, on leadership effectiveness.

 My name is Sumana Naidu and I am a second year medical student at the University of Toronto.
 I am interested in the patient and physician perspectives regarding continuity of care, and am also interested in research related to the eye.
 I am currently a member of the Student-Senior Isolation Prevention Partnership, and am helping facilitate advisory groups as well as our first national program evaluation.
 I enjoy baking, cooking, and watercolour painting in my downtime!

 Tuneesh is a fourth year Honours Life Sciences student.
 Her research interests include workplace discrimination, workplace diversity, workplace environments, and how organizational behaviour and psychology can be applied to real life!

 Yiyu is a fourth year Psychology, Neuroscience, and Behaviour Honours student at McMaster University and she is working with Dr. Connelly for her Independent Lab Study.
 She is enthusiastic about all research projects, especially nonverbal behaviors and interpersonal relationships.

 Zhuoli is a third year student in Psychology, Neuroscience & Behaviour (Mental Health Specialization).
 Her research interests involve how to help people with disabilities and mental illnesses better adapt in society and promote people's awareness of mental health.
 She wants to pursue a career in clinical psychology or counselling psychology.